Skip to main content

 You may have found yourself in a position of profound frustration with a workplace wellness program.
 You follow the guidance, adhere to the meal plans, and increase your physical activity, yet the biometric screenings show minimal progress.

-Understanding the key distinctions between a and a is the first step in translating your lived experience into a scientifically validated need for a more personalized approach.
+Understanding the key distinctions between a reasonable accommodation and a reasonable alternative standard is the first step in translating your lived experience into a scientifically validated need for a more personalized approach.

-A reasonable accommodation, as defined under the (ADA), is a modification to the work environment or the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunity.
+A reasonable accommodation, as defined under the Americans with Disabilities Act (ADA), is a modification to the work environment or the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunity.
 This is a broad principle covering all aspects of employment.

 The Body’s Internal Command Center